 Lightweight Shoes and Boots

-• You are a dayhiker typically carrying a light pack (generally under 15 pounds);
+• You are a dayhiker typically carrying a light pack (15 to 20 pounds or less);

-• You’re a fit, avid hiker, climber, ultralight backpacker or trail runner and accustomed to hiking in light footwear, especially for hiking long distances daily at a strong pace;
+• You’re a fit, avid hiker, climber, ultralight or lightweight backpacker or trail runner and accustomed to hiking in light footwear, especially for hiking long distances daily at a strong pace;

 • You don’t tend to roll or sprain your ankles;